mmn80/muesli/README.md

 potentially very large string fields, typical in "document-oriented" scenarios.
 It was suggested that in such cases you should store this data in external files.
-But then, if you want to regain the ACID property, and already have some indexes laying aroung, you are well on your way of creating *muesli*.
+But then, if you want to regain the ACID property, and already have some indexes laying around, you are well on your way of creating *muesli*.
 * data file only contains serialized records and gaps, no metadata
 * LRU cache holds deserialized objects wrapped in `Data.Dynamic`.
 On SSDs deserialization is far more costly than file IO,